 This article will make you familiar with the best web development IDEs out there.
 However, before we go into discussing the list of the best web development IDEs, let us first understand what exactly an IDE is and how to choose the best one for your web development project.

 What is IDE?

-An integrated development environment (IDE) is a software program that combines various tools, such as text editors, code libraries, compilers, debuggers, and automation tools that make the software development process effortless and seamless.
+An IDE is a software program that combines various tools, such as a text editor, code libraries, a compiler, a debugger, and automation tools, that make the software development process effortless and seamless.
 An IDE primarily consists of a source code editor, a debugger, and build automation tools.